Muhammad-Ali02/Muhammad-Ali02/README.md

 </div>

 - ⚡ I'm Computer Engineering Graduate from UET, Lahore, Pakistan,
-- 👯 I'm a full stack Engineer with hands on Adobe ColdFusion, Html5, Css3, JavaScript, MERN stack, MEAN stack, PHP and Laravel.
+- 👯 I'm a full stack Engineer with hands on Mern Stack, Adobe ColdFusion, Html5, Css3, JavaScript, MEAN stack, PHP and Laravel.
-- 🧩 I'm a professional Product Designer and Developer.
+- 🧩 I'm a professional Product Developer.
 - 🌱 I’m currently working as a full time independent Free Lancer.
 - 👯 I’m looking to collaborate with those who need their products developed from design to development.
-- 🥅 2023 Goals: Contribute more to Projects to have access over more and more products and services.
+- 🥅 2023 Goals: Contribute more to Projects to gain experience

 <div align="center">